-3.2.3.4 Submit one legible copy, in approved transferrable media, of a report listing the discrepancies identified during each inspection that will impede testing and the discrepancies identified that will not impede testing, to the SUPERVISOR.
+3.2.3.4 Using Attachment A submit one legible copy, in approved transferrable media, of a report listing the discrepancies identified during each inspection that will impede testing and the discrepancies identified that will not impede testing, to the SUPERVISOR.

-3.2.3.5 Ensure the joint inspection team identified in 3.2.3 will sign the report upon completion of discrepancy correction.
+3.2.3.5 Ensure the joint inspection team identified in 3.2.3 will sign the report upon completion of discrepancy correction using Attachment A.